clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/vmw-player-preconf.rst

 Overview
 ********

 VMware Workstation 14 Player is a type 2 hypervisor.
-It runs on top of another operating system such as Windows\* or Linux\*.
-With VMware ESXi, you can create, configure, manage, and run |CL-ATTR| :abbr:`VMs (Virtual Machines)` on your local system.
+For example, it runs on top of Windows\* or Linux\* operating system.
+With VMware ESXi, you can create, configure, manage, and run |CL-ATTR|
+:abbr:`VMs (Virtual Machines)` on your local system.

 .. note::

    Screenshots in this document show VMware Workstation 14 Player for Windows.
 Menus and prompts in the Linux version have minor wording differences.

 Install the VMware Workstation Player hypervisor
 ************************************************